 Complaints from other staff should be taken seriously: If we get a whistleblower from somewhere that should be really taken seriously and should be thought upon in a proper manner.
 It is sometimes that unexpectedly you get to figure out such people.

 Explain the Consequences: For some people, the consequences can make to be a real difference.
 Denying the promised promotion or increment to the specific person can help improve the situation to fall into place.

 Separate the member from other staff: Even if we cannot get rid of bad rotten apple we can at least make it isolate so that the bad smell doesn’t spread and spoil the entire lot.
 We can rearrange desks, projects, organisation structure to deal with the problem.

-Engage with them: Sometimes providing a direct feedback to their inline managers can also help them improve.
-Like for example, you can give them direct feedback about how they handled X client and what was the client feedback on his behaviour as well as his direct reporting feedback.
+Engage with them: Sometimes providing direct feedback to their inline managers can also help them improve.
+Like for example, you can give them direct feedback about how they handled X client and what was the client feedback on his behavior as well as his direct reporting feedback.

-Rude behaviour always has a reason behind.
+Rude behavior always has a reason behind it.
 It can also be a response to stress, frustration or some sort of unhappiness taking the work profile.
 Don't ignore it, neither removing the employee should always be a solution.
 Listening can make it much better.
-Work around it, be positive and always try to dig deeper into a problem.
+Workaround it, be positive, and always try to dig deeper into a problem.
 Seeking extra help from other colleagues might not be a bad choice as well.
-It is not that rude behaviour will always be a poor performer.
+It is not that rude behavior will always be a poor performer.
 They might be the employees who meet their timelines and exceed employers and client expectations always.
-Just dealing with a little sensitiveness and identifying some issues might help an organisation retain a good employee who was little frustrated due to trivial issues.
+Just dealing with a little sensitiveness and identifying some issues might help an organisation retain a good employee who was a little frustrated due to trivial issues.
 Sometimes we just don’t realise the positive effects of meeting a few employee grievances on other staff.
 Employees start feeling good about their workplace.
 Saving one bad employee can really help leaving a good example of other staff members as well.